bchugg/bchugg.github.io/_writing/phd-thoughts.md

 title: "Some thoughts from two-fifths of the way through grad school"
 description: Not advice
 date: "2024-08-18"
+updated: "2024-08-21"
 status: published
 image: /assets/writing_images/professors_arguing.jpg
 ---

 Here are some opinions after the second year of my PhD.
-I would not consider this any sort of advice.
+I would not consider it any sort of advice.
 Some of this is geared specifically to PhDs in technical subjects.

 **It's not a sprint but it's not a marathon either.
 And sometimes it's a sprint.**